inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 ___

 ## Make PHP More Secure
-This is not necessary for VIP Linux lessons, but may be helpful in some situations
+This is not necessary for Codia lessons, but may be helpful in some situations

 ### Arch/Manjaro